deepakrpr981/Covid-19-Analysis-Prediction-using-Python-and-Power-BI/README.md

 There are a variety of tools you can use to organize your data.
 When presented with a small dataset, you can use Excel, but for heftier jobs, you’ll likely want to use more rigid tools to explore and prepare your data.
 Muñoz suggests R, Python, Alteryx, Power BI Prep or Tableau Desktop to help prepare your data for it’s cleaning.

 # 3. Data Gathering -
+Python script for web scraping COVID-19 data from a webpage.
+This example uses BeautifulSoup and requests to scrape data from the Worldometer website, which is a common source for COVID-19 statistics.
+Write the Script: